SerendpityZOEY/CSCI-5828-Foundations-of-Software-Engineering/homework01.md

 #### Abstractions
 This is one of the way of software engineers solve problem, they split a high level problem into some smaller problems that is understandable or using abstractions developed by others.

 This is important because usually a general problems is abstract and hard to solve within a short time and a simple step, however, it contains several parts which can be solved one by one.
-For example, the problem of designing a social graph, which can be break down into three detailed parts: a list of user ids and the ids that they follow, a list of user ids and ids that following them and a list of ids and the information objects corresponds to that id.
+For example, the problem of designing a social media, which can be break down into three detailed parts: a list of user ids and the ids of their posts, a list of posts ids and user ids that react to the post and a list of ids and the information objects corresponds to that id.
 This makes solution is clear at a data structure level which can make coding easier.
 By building up these small problems the original problem is solved.

 #### Conversations
 Conversations refers to the interaction between not only the developers but documentations, abstractions and testing cases as well.